aytacg26/cargurusClone/README.md

 also with maxLength, optional remaining char size counter added, which shows how many more characters remain to write message (something similar to Twitter)

+### Completed Parts: (Without any state management)

+Nav
+Home Page
+Used Cars Page
+Product/#id page (No car image, will be added after completion of New Car Form and Backend for image upload)

 ```
 let rowAdded = [{ count: 0, charSize: 0 }]; //This one used outside of function, instead of as state, state version tried but creates problems because of state update
                                             //latecy.